mlochbaum/BQN-Musician/src/theory/tertian.md

 # Tertian scales

 [Tertian](https://en.wikipedia.org/wiki/Tertian) sounds a lot like "Martian".
-Sorry about that one—these scales are definitely used on earth, and include all our most common ones like major and minor.
+Sorry about that one—these scales are definitely used on Earth, and include all our most common ones like major and minor.
 All it means is "built out of thirds".
 I would have used "third scale" but this gets confusing when I want to talk about a few scales and the third one comes up.

 Oliver Prehn (NewJazz) calls these "scales of harmonies" and presents them all in [this video](https://www.youtube.com/watch?v=Vq2xt2D3e3E) and [this pdf](https://newjazz.dk/Compendiums/scales_of_harmonies.pdf).
 The video makes a nice complement to this page since I don't have audio examples working yet.

 ## What are they?

-The problem at hand: there are too many scales.
+The problem at hand: there are too many [scales](scale.md).
 Also lots of them are terrible.
 Listing all possible scales by brute force, there are `2⋆11` in total, and 351 different classes if we consider rotations to be equivalent.

         ≠ allScales ← 1⊸∾¨ ⥊↕11⥊2